In 1597, English philosopher Francis Bacon said 'knowledge is power'.

 https://folding.extremeoverclocking.com/user_summary.php?s=&u=306663

-Note: no more new stats here because I changed teams
+Note: no new stats because I changed teams which changes the user id

 Most Core i5 and Core i7 CPU's provide four scalar cores so offer at least four streaming (vector) processors.